ab2pentest/linux-static-binaries/README.md

 # linux-static-binaries (2022-01-17)

-This repo contains most of statically-linked binaries for linux, as sometimes these are missing in some systems.
+This repo contains most of statically-linked binaries of linux, as sometimes these are missing in some systems.

 Saved and downloaded from [BusyBox](https://busybox.net/downloads/binaries/)